 These are tricky discussions that can quickly ramp up and get emotional for those involved.
 We’re talking about money, after all.
 A knowledgeable attorney will help take the emotions out of these discussions and keep all parties on track.

-An attorney who regularly drafts shareholder agreements for clients also can ensure that business owners don’t forget to address critical issues or gloss over other topics that require more thought.
+An attorney who regularly drafts shareholder agreements for clients also can ensure that business owners don’t forget to address critical issues or gloss over topics that require more thought.
 What’s more, hiring an attorney now will likely save you tens of thousands of dollars in the future if a hurdle comes up and you are headed to court.

 Tip 3: Don’t sign it and forget it